-Lansweeper data, reports and settings are stored in a database, which is hosted in either Microsoft SQL Compact or Microsoft SQL Server.
+Lansweeper data, reports and settings are stored in a database.
+Your database is hosted in either the Microsoft SQL LocalDB, Microsoft SQL Server or (deprecated) Microsoft SQL Compact database server.
 Apart from a database, your installation also includes a Lansweeper Server service that scans your network and a web console that displays scanned data and settings.
 Both the Lansweeper service and web console connect to the database and know which database to connect to because of two configuration files stored on your Lansweeper server, one for the scanning service and one for the web console.
 More information on the interaction between Lansweeper components can be found in this knowledge base article.

-To improve security, from Lansweeper 18.104.22.168 onward, the database connection details in the aforementioned configuration files are obfuscated and no longer displayed in plain text.
-Databases hosted in SQL Server have a password, but this password is no longer visible in the configuration files or anywhere else.
+To improve security, from Lansweeper 126.96.36.199 onward, the database connection details in the aforementioned configuration files are obfuscated and no longer displayed in plain text.
+Databases hosted in SQL LocalDB or SQL Server have a password, but this password is no longer visible in the configuration files or anywhere else.
 If you need to make changes to your password or other details in the database connection string, you'll now need to do so by making use of the tool below on your Lansweeper server.

 This is a short summary of the various sections of the tool:

 - If your scanning service and web console are hosted on the same machine, you'll see two tabs in ConfigEditor, one for each component.
 In each tab, you can specify which database the component connects to.
 Ordinarily, both components should be connecting to the same database, with the same username and password.